This event is booked out. Go here and click on "Register" to join the waiting list.

-This one-day workshop is designed to help teachers give their students an authentic experience of ‘doing maths’ while at the same time supporting success in tests and examinations.
+This one-day professional development workshop is designed to help teachers give their students an authentic experience of ‘doing maths’ while at the same time supporting success in tests and examinations.

 Enabling your students to work in a way that is similar to the way a research mathematician works can dramatically change the classroom experience, for the better.
 Would you like to find out how, for example, a topic like Pythagoras’ Theorem could be approached a little differently?

 In their work, research mathematicians do not generally sit competitions, have daily lessons or lectures, or study for tests and exams.

 So what do they do?
 Among other things, they use previously learned facts and know-how to solve problems, problems that they initially have no idea how to solve.

 In this workshop you will be tasked with solving various ‘simple’ problems, and in doing so, a way of working will reveal itself that offers an alternative to teaching just the calculations associated with mathematical ideas.
 You will learn how to give your students an authentic experience of ‘doing maths’ in much the same way that professional mathematicians do.

 Cost: Free.
 Morning Tea and Lunch by own arrangement (many food venues nearby)